attowatt/i2c2midi/hardware/README.md

 ## V
 - Connect the Teensy to your computer with a USB cable.
-- Download the firmware and open it with [Teensyduino](https://www.pjrc.com/teensy/td_download.html)
+- Download the firmware and open it with [Teensyduino](https://www.pjrc.com/teensy/td_download.html).
 - Under `Tools`, set `Board` to `Teensy 3.2`, `USB Type` to `Serial`, and select the `Port` that shows the Teensy.
-- Upload the firmware to your Teensy.
+- Upload the firmware to your Teensy via `Sketch` → `Upload`.
 - If the upload was successfull, i2c2midi lights up with both LEDs turning on and off four times.